Reward for praying Salah together in a Jama’ah

 We read in another hadith about the difference between the sayings of the Imam and the rest of the congregation during prayers, as well as the benefits of these sayings:

 Abu Huraira reported: The Messenger of Allah, peace and blessings be upon him, said, “When the Imam says, ‘Allah heard those who praise him,’.
 Then say, ‘Our Lord, for you is praise.’
 If one’s statement coincides with the statement of the angels, his previous sins will be forgiven.”
 (Sahih Bukhari and Sahih Muslim)

 There are amazing rewards for praying in a congregation.
 We learn that:

-Uthman ibn Affan reported: “The Messenger of Allah, peace and blessings be upon him, said, ‘Whoever prays the evening prayer in congregation is as if he has stood for prayer half of the night.
+Uthman ibn Affan reported: “The Messenger of Allah said, ‘Whoever prays the evening prayer in congregation is as if he has stood for prayer half of the night.
 Whoever prays the dawn prayer in congregation is as if he has stood for prayer the entire night.’”
 (Sahih Muslim)

-This shows us that taking part in the congregational prayers for Isha and Fajr create an opportunity for the rewards of the prayers to be multiplied by a great amount.
+This shows us that taking part in the congregational prayers for Isha and Fajr generate the rewards of the prayers to be multiplied by a great amount.

-In another hadith we learn that the Prophet (SAW) described the reward for prayer in congregation as twenty-seven times more than the reward for prayer alone.
+In another hadith, we learn that the Prophet (SAW) described the reward for prayer in a congregation is twenty-seven times more than the reward for prayer alone.
 Abdullah ibn Umar reported:

 “The Messenger of Allah, peace and blessings be upon him, said, ‘Prayer in congregation is better than prayer alone by twenty seven degrees.’”
 (Sahih Bukhari and Sahih Muslim)